python/cpython/Doc/c-api/intro.rst

 conceivably remove the object from the list, decrementing its reference count and possible deallocating it.
-The real danger is that innocent-looking operations may invoke arbitrary Python code which could do this; there is a code path which allows control to flow back to the user from a :cfunc:`Py_DECREF`, so almost any operation is potentially dangerous.
+The real danger is that innocent-looking operations may invoke arbitrary Python code which could do this; there is a code path which allows control to flow back to the user from a :c:func:`Py_DECREF`, so almost any operation is potentially dangerous.

 A safe approach is to always use the generic operations (functions  whose name begins with ``PyObject_``, ``PyNumber_``, ``PySequence_`` or ``PyMapping_``).
 These operations always increment the reference count of the object they return.
-This leaves the caller with the responsibility to call :cfunc:`Py_DECREF` when they are done with the result; this soon becomes second nature.
+This leaves the caller with the responsibility to call :c:func:`Py_DECREF` when they are done with the result; this soon becomes second nature.